lenghurst/atomichabits/README.md

 ## 🚀 Next Steps: Final Build & Smoke Test

-**Phase 28.4 has implemented the Council of Five optimisations.
+**Phases 29 & 30 have implemented the Second Council of Five recommendations.
 The final step before launch is a full smoke test.**

 ### 1. Get New Dependencies